-The East Village is intended to provide access to amenities and services.
+The East Village is intended to provide access to amenities and services for residents of the area.
 The addition and enhancement of amenities and services in other parts of the city is achieved through the designation of multiple mixed use places and centers distributed throughout San Marcos.

 The Preferred Growth Scenario is built on the goal of providing equitable access to amenities.
-Place Types promote a diverse mix of housing types with single family, townhomes, accessory dwelling units, courtyard apartments, duplexes, multi-family, etc. The further development of existing places and the addition of new places contribute to transit supportive development patterns and can support the creation of highcapacity transit corridors in the future.
+Place Types promote a diverse mix of housing types with single family, townhomes, accessory dwelling units, courtyard apartments, duplexes, multi-family, etc. The further development of existing places and the addition of new places contribute to transit supportive development patterns and can support the creation of high-capacity transit corridors in the future.